-My 14 month old had a little Hello Kitty hat and white cuddly clothes for her trick-or-treating costume.
+For my daughter’s first time trick-or-treating as a 14 month old, she had a little Hello Kitty hat and white cuddly clothes for her costume.
 A friend suggested to me that I draw whiskers on her, and I thought about it.
 Of course it was relatively last minute, so I didn’t really have time to look.
 But I also thought about how I didn’t want to toxic Halloween makeup on my sweet baby’s face.
 So I opted out of putting anything on her face (also to save us both the trauma of trying to draw straight lines on it!).

 Halloween is a fun time for dressing up in costumes, and these often involve some kind of face paint.
 But beware of what you are putting on your own face, and your kids’ faces!!